UK GDPR Policy

 4.3.2 security and risk management in relation to compliance with the policy.

-4.4 GDPR Owner who Board of Directors considers to be suitably qualified and experienced, has been appointed to take responsibility for Strategic Maintenance Planning Ltd.’s compliance with this policy on a day-to-day basis and, in particular, has direct responsibility for ensuring that Strategic Maintenance Planning Ltd. complies with the GDPR, as do Manager/Executive (generic/line) in respect of data processing that takes place within their area of responsibility.
+4.4 The UK GDPR Owner, who the Board of Directors considers to be suitably qualified and experienced, has been appointed to take responsibility for Strategic Maintenance Planning Ltd.’s compliance with this policy on a day-to-day basis and, in particular, has direct responsibility for ensuring that Strategic Maintenance Planning Ltd. complies with the UK GDPR, as do Manager/Executive (generic/line) in respect of data processing that takes place within their area of responsibility.

 4.6 Compliance with data protection legislation is the responsibility of all members of Strategic Maintenance Planning Ltd. who process personal information.